What is an Executor?

 Reach Out To Estate Attorney John Crow For Help

-If you were recently appointed as the executor of a will it is likely you have many questions about what to do.
+If you were recently appointed as the executor of a will it is likely you have many questions about how to handle probate.
 We are here to help.
-We understand that the probate process can be difficult and confusing and we can help make sense of it all.
+We understand that the estate administration process can be difficult and confusing.
+We can help make sense of it.
 Give estate attorney John Crow today at his Clarksville office for assistance with your duties as executor.

 There are exceptions to this rule.
 For example, your medical power of attorney has the authority to order an autopsy or determine your tombstone heading, absent any other instruction.